tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Another important piece is known as the `system's architecture` or how the actual computers within the network can communicate with one another.
 Traditionally, this is done in a `client-server` model; however, IPFS leverages a `peer-to-peer` network model of connection.

 * In a typical `client-server` model, `centralized` servers store data that is accessed via `location-based addressing`.
-This provides an easy way to secure and manage data in a scalable manner, though it doesn't come without its drawbacks.
+This provides an easy way to secure and manage data in a scalable manner, although it does have some drawbacks.

- * Since data is stored on `centralized` servers, anyone with access to those servers, whether an authorized admin or a hacker with malicious intent, can alter and remove data.
-This poses problems in both the realms of privacy and security because, in this model, control of the server is equal to control of the data.
+ * Since data is stored on `centralized` servers, anyone with access to those servers—whether an authorized admin or a hacker with malicious intent—can alter and remove data.
+This poses problems regarding privacy and security, because in this model, control of the server is equal to control of the data.

- * In `location-based addressing`; a piece of data is recognized by location as opposed to its content; this means that to access a piece of data, you must go to its specific location even if the same data is available from a closer source.
+ * In `location-based addressing`, a piece of data is recognized by location as opposed to its content.
+This means that to access a piece of data, you must go to its specific location, even if the same data is available from a closer source.

- * This also means a client has no defacto way to tell if the data it has received has been altered because the client isn't concerned with what the data is but rather where it is.
+ * This also means a client has no de facto way to tell if the data it has received has been altered, because the client isn't concerned with what the data is, but rather where it is.

  * The `client-server` model works well for websites and small pieces of data, but it's not the most efficient when it comes to big pieces of data.

-* IPFS hopes to address these issues with the traditional `client-server` model with the use of a distributed `peer to peer` file-sharing system.
+* IPFS hopes to address these issues with the traditional `client-server` model, with the use of a distributed `peer to peer` file-sharing system.

-Now that the students have a general grasp on what IPFS is and the purposes that it is trying to serve.
+Students should now have a general grasp on what IPFS is and what purpose it serves.
 Introduce the class to the Pinata service and how `IPFS` can be a valuable tool for building dApps and decentralized systems.

 Open a web browser and navigate to the [Pinata Website](https://pinata.cloud/).